 If a compatible living donor isn't available, your name may be placed on a kidney transplant waiting list to receive a kidney from a deceased donor.

-How long you have to wait for a deceased donor organ depends on the degree of matching or compatibility between you and the donor, time on dialysis and expected survival post-transplant.
-Some people get a match within several months and others may wait several years.
+How long you have to wait for a deceased donor organ depends on the degree of matching or compatibility between you and the donor, time on dialysis and on the transplant waitlist, and expected survival post-transplant.
+Some people get a match within several months, and others may wait several years.

 Kidney transplantation can treat advanced kidney disease and kidney failure, but it is not a cure.
 Some forms of kidney disease may return after transplant.

 The health risks associated with kidney transplant include those associated directly with the surgery itself, rejection of the donor organ and side effects of taking medications (anti-rejection or immunosuppressants) needed to prevent your body from rejecting the donated kidney.

 Deciding whether kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
 Talk through your decision with your friends, family and other trusted advisors.

 Complications of the procedure

 Kidney transplant surgery carries a risk of significant complications, including:

 - Blood clots and bleeding

 - Leaking from or blockage of the tube (ureter) that links the kidney to the bladder